araobp/unity-sabae/README.md

 ## Motivation

-Digital twin with WebRTC will become a killer-app for remote sales and remote marketing in the era of 5G.
+I expect that digital twin with WebRTC will become a killer-app for remote sales and remote marketing in the era of 5G.

 It will be something like a call center with digital twin.